Dutch Ethical Policy

 The policy emphasised improvement in material living conditions.
-It suffered, however, from severe underfunding, inflated expectations and the lack of acceptance in the Dutch colonial establishment.
+It suffered, however, from severe underfunding, inflated expectations, and the lack of acceptance in the Dutch colonial establishment.
 The policy had mostly ceased to exist by 1930, during the Great Depression.

 Formulation

 In 1899, the liberal Dutch lawyer Conrad Theodor van Deventer published an essay in the Dutch journal De Gids that claimed that the colonial Government had a moral responsibility to return the wealth that the Dutch had received from the East Indies to the indigenous population.

 The journalist Pieter Brooshooft (1845-1921), wrote about the moral duty of the Dutch to provide more for the peoples of the East Indies.
 With the support of socialists and concerned middle-class Dutch, he campaigned against what he saw as the unjustness of the colonial surplus.
 He described the Indies indigenous peoples as "childlike" and in need of assistance, not oppression.
 Newspapers were one of the few media for the East Indies to communicate to the Dutch Parliament, and as editor of the De Locomotief, the largest Dutch-language newspaper in the East Indies, he published writing by Snouck Hurgronje on understanding Indonesians.

-Brooshooft sent reporters across the archipelago to report on local developments; they reported on the poverty, crop failure, famine and epidemics in 1900.
+Brooshooft sent reporters across the archipelago to report on local developments; they reported on poverty, crop failure, famine, and epidemics in 1900.
 Lawyers and politicians supportive of Brooshooft's campaigning had an audience with Queen Wilhelmina and argued that the Netherlands owed the peoples of the Indies a 'debt of honour'.

 In 1901, the Queen, under the advice of her prime minister of the Christian Anti-Revolutionary Party, Abraham Kuyper, formally declared a benevolent "Ethical Policy", which was aimed at bringing progress and prosperity to the East Indies.
 The Dutch conquest had brought them together as a single colonial entity by the early 20th century, which was fundamental to the policy's implementation.

 Proponents of the policy argued that financial transfers should not be made to the Netherlands if the conditions of the indigenous people on the archipelago were poor.

 Aims

 Supporters of the policy were concerned about the social and cultural conditions holding back the native population.
 They tried to raise awareness among the natives of the need to free themselves from the fetters of the feudal system and to develop themselves along Western lines.

-On 17 September 1901, in her speech from the throne before the States-General, the newly-crowned Queen Wilhelmina formally articulated the new policy that the Dutch government had a moral obligation to the native people of the Dutch East Indies.
-That could be summarised in the three policies of irrigation, transmigration and education.
+On 17 September 1901, in her speech from the throne before the States-General, the newly crowned Queen Wilhelmina formally articulated the new policy that the Dutch government had a moral obligation to the native people of the Dutch East Indies.
+That could be summarised in the three policies of irrigation, transmigration, and education.

 Irrigation

-The policy promoted efforts to improve the lot of the ordinary people through irrigation programmes, the introduction of banking services for the native population, and subsidies for native industries and handicrafts.
+The policy promoted efforts to improve a lot of the ordinary people through irrigation programmes, the introduction of banking services for the native population, and subsidies for native industries and handicrafts.